FAQs

 Reasonable overage is fine.
 But if it’s regularly over, or it’s clear we underestimated your requirements, we’ll propose increasing the monthly fee.

-If it’s regularly under, or it’s clear we overestimated your requirements, we’ll propose decreasing the monthly fee.
+If the workload is regularly under, or it’s clear your requirements were over-estimated, we’ll propose decreasing the monthly fee.

 But can be very expensive, possibly overkill (there could be dead time) and it’s only an interim solution (it’s in the name).